Gibbons-Lab/ccmb_workshop/docs/talk.md

 <br>

-- how many taxa are shared between samples? → Jaccard index
+- how many taxa are *shared* between samples? → Jaccard index
-- do shared taxa have the same abundance? → Bray-Curtis distance
+- do shared taxa have the *same abundance*? → Bray-Curtis distance
-- do samples share phylogenetically similar taxa? → UniFrac, Faith PD
+- do samples share *phylogenetically similar* taxa? → UniFrac, Faith PD

 ---